 Feeling pressured is a normal part of life.
-Sometimes feeling that pressure is what makes us actively respond, engage and be more present.
+Sometimes feeling that pressure is what makes us actively respond and be more present.
 However, too much stress can be a problem.
 Let us be clear, Stress Mental Health in itself is not a mental illness.
 However stress, especially if repeated can cause mental illness, such as depression and anxiety.
 Also, mental illness can make it harder to tackle life’s everyday stressors.

 There are a number of factors that influence how stressed we feel.